 Get Children into the Wild

-Louv coined the term nature deficit disorder, based on research that has shown that kids are spending less time in nature for various reasons, including the fact that, according a UN study, more than 50% of the worlds population lives in urban areas.
+Louv has coined the term nature deficit disorder, based on research showing that kids are spending less time in nature for various reasons, including the fact that, according a UN study, more than 50% of the world's population lives in urban areas.

 But how does it work?
 According to Louv, immersion in nature not only has a calming effect but also allows people to use different part of their brains.